ndejong/terraform-digitalocean-opnsense-image/README.md

    and going through the process again without changing anything.
  * Remember to issue the `terraform destroy` at the end, else you may become confused what state you are in the next time to come to roll another Droplet based OPNsense image.

-## Bugs
- * When starting the OPNsense instance for the first time the IPv6 gateway will not automatically come up and system updates will fail in the GUI - the work-around is to navigate to "Interfaces > \[public\] do not edit anything, just save the interface again which in turn correctly(?) reloads the network stack causing everything to be functional.

 ## Builds Tested